 - How is the decision made about what type and how much support my child will receive?Teachers and the school SENCo will seek to clearly identify the specific needs your child has.
 If these are complex they will seek advice from the education or health support services.
 They will then discuss the steps needed to provide the best support.
 A Learning Plan will be developed together with you and this will be reviewed after an agreed period to evaluate the success of the support given.
 This may lead to further support, a continuation of the plan or an agreement that the needs have been overcome.

 - Who can I contact for further information?If your child is already at Buckland St Mary C of E Primary School please talk to their class teacher in the first instance.
 You may also wish to make an appointment to meet with the school SENCo, Cath Harris (please contact the School Office 01460 234251).
-If your child is not yet at Buckland St Mary C of E Primary you may wish to visit us or contact Cath Harris (SENCo) or Chris Hunt (Head of School) for a preliminary discussion about your child’s needs.
+If your child is not yet at Buckland St Mary C of E Primary you may wish to visit us or contact Cath Harris (SENCo) or Gareth Nation (Head of School) for a preliminary discussion about your child’s needs.